nikoheikkila/hours/README.md

 **Hours** is a command-line tool built with **Go** for exporting the latest Toggl project entries from your workspace and printing a _nice_ report of them.
 Hand it over to your account manager or client.

-> **NOTE:** Requires a Toggle account and an [API key][api] which you can set up for free.
+> **NOTE:** Requires a Toggl Track account and an [API key][api] which you can set up for free.
 Furthermore, you should have enough privileges on your account since Hours fetches time entries by looking up from Toggl workspaces.

 ## Installation